 Our analysis is currently dependent on our data provider to supply three scenarios for assessing the potential impact of climate-related risks on our portfolio.
-We currently disclose the climate value-atrisk of the products across an 'orderly' and 'disorderly' scenario, and the physical climate risks and total loss ratio across an 'orderly' and 'hot house world' scenario.
 We are committed to disclosing the impact of three comparable scenarios against our portfolio in next year's report, once the necessary data becomes available.